nicdwilson/early-renewal-order-check/README.md

 1. The plugin checks for early renewal orders
 2. If an early renewal order on hold is found within 3 weeks, the automatic renewal is aborted
 3. A note is added to the subscription explaining the abort
-4. The renewal process stops before any payment processing occurs
+4. The renewal process stops before any payment processing or customer notifications occur

 ## Logging